-Memphis-Area Joint Engineers Council (MJEC) is an umbrella organization for the 17 engineering societies and educational institutions in the Memphis area.
+Memphis-Area Joint Engineers Council (MJEC) is an umbrella organization for 17 engineering societies and educational institutions in the Memphis area.
 MJEC includes all members of the participating organizations and is governed by a Board of Directors comprised of representatives from each organization.

 The Council was established in 1960 as the Memphis Joint Engineering Societies.
 The name was changed to Memphis Joint Engineer's Council by a charter from the state of Tennessee dated November 16, 1970.
 In late 2003, the name was changed to Memphis-Area Joint Engineers Council to recognize that because of its participating organizations, MJEC has membership in Memphis, Shelby County, West Tennessee, Arkansas and Mississippi.